DLR-VF/TAPAS/README.md

 Initialize local DB Server:

-  `initdb[.exe] init -D path/to/data/dir -E UTF8 -U DEFAULTSUPERUSER --pwprompt`
+  `initdb[.exe] -D path/to/data/dir -E UTF8 -U DEFAULTSUPERUSER --pwprompt`
-  'DEFAULTSUPERUSER' should probably be 'postgres' but you can set whatever you want.
+  'DEFAULTSUPERUSER' should probably be 'postgres', but you can set whatever you want.

 Start DB server:

     pg_ctl[.exe] -D path/to/data/dir -l /path/to/log/file start

 ##Execution

 There are two ways to execute the Installer, SimulationControl and the SimulationDaemon: Through Gradle (if you